 The Cybersecurity Course is an on-campus program that will focus on teaching college students the mindset of a security professional along with the fundamentals of Cybersecurity, common application vulnerabilities, and hands-on practice focused on developing defensive applications.
 The curriculum was developed in partnership with Facebook and covers standard security fundamentals.

-Spring 2020 campuses: Berea College, CUNY Baruch College, New York City College of Technology, San Jose State University, University of California - Irvine, University of Central Florida, University of Maryland - College Park
+Spring 2020 campuses: San Jose State University, University of Florida - Gainesville, University of Maryland - College Park

 Learn how to design and build apps for your iPhone

 Already have programming experience and want to learn the ins and outs of iOS development at blistering speed?
 This course features the same rigorous curriculum built for our professional engineers.
 Six intense projects give you the skills you need to build your own custom app and wow the crowd at demo day.

 Spring 2020 campuses: College of Staten Island, Jackson State University, Michigan State University, San Jose State University, Texas A&M University - San Antonio, University of California - Irvine, University of California - San Diego